 The most common at-home elimination method is trapping.
 This method is always our primary recommendation since it’s the most humane.
 You’ll want to buy mouse or rat traps based on the type of rodent you think you have.
 You can go cheap and simple with classic mouse traps or you can invest in something a bit more complex such as large snap traps.
 It mainly depends on your preferred eradication method — catch-and-release or kills.

 Another method for eradicating rodents is by using a bait station with rodenticide.
 Although effective, this method isn’t always the best option since rodenticide is extremely harmful to humans.
-You should never use baits indoors due to harmful odors and always keep out of reach of children.
+You should never use baits indoors due to harmful odors and always keep them out of reach of children.
 Baits can often have slower effects depending on how much the rat/mouse has consumed, therefore they may die in an inaccessible location.
 This will cause an awful stench and may attract ants and roaches as the rodent body decomposes which creates a whole other issue for you.